Tuition and Financial Aid for Pharm.D. Professional Program Students

 - Be enrolled for at least six hours

-- Be registered with selective service if required
+- Be registered with selective service (for males only)

 - Be making satisfactory academic progress

 - Complete loan entrance counseling and the master promissory note at https://studentaid.gov/

 - Submit the FAFSA by the priority due date of March 15

 The College of Pharmacy has a financial aid officer available to answer questions and assist professional students with financial aid matters.
 All financial aid forms, applications and information for students are available online at the Office of Scholarships and Financial Aid Web site and must be returned to the main financial aid office.

 You may contact Scott Parker (firstname.lastname@example.org, by phone at 832-842-9024, or in person) in the UH Scholarships & Financial Aid Office at the UH Welcome Center if you have specific financial aid questions.